 The Temple has presiding deities belonging to both the Hindu and the Jain community.
 The word “Dharmasthala” means “the place where the Truth or righteousness resides (Dharma meaning the truth and Sthala meaning the place of stay)”.
 Hence, the place signifies the abode of “Dharma” or truth and justice.

-The history of the Dharmasthala Temple can be traced back to about 800 years.
-The town of Dharmasthala was then known as Kuduma.
+According to history, 8000 years ago, the town of Dharmasthala was popular as Kuduma.
 A Jain chieftain by the name of Birmanna Pergade lived there with his wife Ammu Ballathi.
-Their home was named the Nelliadi Beedu.
-The couple was known for their generosity and simple life in the community.
+Nelliadi Beedu was the name of their home.
+The couple was famous for their generosity and simple life in the community.

 Hearing the public talk, the four guardian angels of Dharma arrived at their home in search of a place where they could propagate the philosophy of Dharma.
-The Pergade couple received them in their human forms with great respect and sincerity.
-The angels were very happy with the treatment they received at the couple’s home.
+Hence, the Pergade couple received them in their human forms with great respect and sincerity.
+The angels were very happy with the hospitality of the couple.

 As instructed, Shri Pergade built the four shrines and invited the Brahmin priests to perform the rituals.
 On the request of the Brahmins, he sent Annappa Swamy, to procure the idol of Shri Manjunathaswamy from Kadri.
 Later, a shrine was built making Dharmasthala as Lord Manjunathaswamy’s abode.

 The Dharmasthala Temple is famous for the Chaturdanas in Karnataka.
 Chaturdanas mean “Four types of charities”.
-The four types of charities that are practiced in the Temple are Anna Danam, Abhaya Danam, Aushadh Danam, and the Vidya Danam.
+The four types of charities that take place in the Temple are Anna Danam, Abhaya Danam, Aushadh Danam, and the Vidya Danam.
 The Anna Danam scheme involves providing free food to all the pilgrims visiting the Temple.
 Another scheme involves the Heggade offering his advice to people who queue to meet him in matters of general life.

-This is called as the Abhaya Danam.
+This is the Abhaya Danam.
 The Temple administration runs several hospitals and health care centers and offers free medical aid to the needy.
 This is under the scheme of Aushadh Danam.
 Under the Vidya Danam, the trust has constructed several non-profit educational institutions that provide good quality education to the underprivileged class of the society.

 The statue is naked in appearance symbolizing complete victory over earthly desires and ascent towards divinity.

 Dharmasthala Temple Food Timings

 The Dharmasthala Temple administration has a strict dress code for both women and women and if not followed, they are disallowed from entering the Temple premises.
 Men are required to remove their shirts and vests before entering the Sanctum.
 Bermuda half-pants, nighties, and miniskirts are not allowed.

-Festivals celebrated at Dharmasthala Temple
+Which festivals are celebrated at Dharmasthala Temple?

 A seminar on religions of the world is organized on day four followed by a seminar on Arts and Literature on the fifth day.
-The Samavasarana Pooja is held for Sri Chandranatha Swamy, where the Tirthankaras deliver spiritual speeches to the devotees.
-A display of handicrafts takes place during the festival.
-Several entertainment programs like dance performances, bhajans and kathas are performed during the five-day period.
+The Samavasarana Pooja is also held for Sri Chandranatha Swamy, where the Tirthankaras deliver spiritual speeches to the devotees.
+Then adisplay of handicrafts takes place during the festival.
+Several entertainment programs like dance performances, bhajans and kathas also take place during the five-day period.

 - Panchamrutha Abhishekam with Ekadasha Rudrabhishekam – The Lord is bathed with “Panch Amrit” that are Milk, Curd, Ghee, Honey and Sugar on behalf of the devotee.
-The Ekadasha Rudrabhishekam Pooja is performed for all the eleven Rudras of Lord Shiva.
+Then the Ekadasha Rudrabhishekam Pooja is performed for all the eleven Rudras of Lord Shiva.
 After the aavahan (welcoming of the deity), sthaapna (giving a seat to the deity) Laghu-nyasam is recited.
 Then Rudra Trishati is recited.
-Abhishekam is done to each of the 11 Rudras with all the 11 dravyas prescribed in the Shiv Puraana
+Abhishekam is also done to each of the 11 Rudras with all the 11 dravyas prescribed in the Shiv Puraana

 - Pavamanabhishekam – The word Pavamana means water that flows and purifies.
 This Abhishekam is performed amidst hymns for the purification of the soul.